 - Standard device drivers come with the Win98 for commonly used USB devices. - With Win95, use the flow UHCI specifications.
-To use USB devices under Win95, usually you have to install the device that driver comes with the USB device you have purchased.
+To use USB devices under Win95, usually have to install the driver that comes with the USB device you have purchased.